RdvSpeakers/rdv-speakers/paques-2021/content/sessions/_index.md

 What would be a conference without talks?

-We are happy and proud to present you the talks for the 2021 mardi-gras edition!
+We are happy and proud to present you the talks for the 2021 "La Pâques des Speakers" edition!

 {{% /hero %}}